Turkey Sweet Potato Stew (Video)

 - While the turkey and onions are browning, peel the sweet potatoes and cut into 1 inch pieces.

-- Mix together the soy sauce, chicken stock, sweetener of your choice, chile garlic sauce (affiliate link), minced ginger, and minced garlic.
+- Mix together the soy sauce, chicken stock, sweetener of your choice, chile garlic sauce (affiliate link), Minced Ginger (affiliate link), and Minced Garlic (affiliate link).

 - Add the sweet potatoes to the slow cooker and pour the sauce over.